dakshp26/dakshp26/README.md

 - 👋 Hi, I’m Daksh
 - 👀 I’m interested in Python, WebDev and ML.
-- 🌱 I’m currently learning JavaScript and Deep Learning.
+- 🌱 I’m currently learning JavaScript and Machine Learning.
-- 💞️ I’m looking to collaborate on any basic project for intermediate programmers.
+- 💞️ I’m looking to collaborate on any project for intermediate programmers.
-- 📫 How to reach me - Mail on dakshp26work@gmail.com wih projects or ideas I can be a part of.
+- 📫 How to reach me - Mail on dakshp26work@gmail.com wih projects/ideas/internships I can be a part of.

 Eager to be a part of paid programming internships

-I am proficient in python and java and on my way to learning JavaScript
+I am proficient in Python and Java and on my way to learning JavaScript

 <!---
 dakshp26/dakshp26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.